ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Note that the TRL endpoint supports only the GET method (see {{sec-trl-endpoint}}).
 Therefore, as detailed in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, accesses to the TRL endpoint are performed only by means of protected and authenticated GET requests, which by definition are safe in the REST sense and do not alter the content of the TRL.
 That is, registered devices and administrators can perform exclusively read-only operations when accessing the TRL endpoint.

 In fact, the content of the TRL can be updated only internally by the AS, in the two circumstances described in {{ssec-trl-update}}.
-Therefore, an adversary that is not in control of the AS cannot manipulate the content of the TRL, e.g., by removing a token hash and thereby fraudulently allowing a Client to access protected resources in spite of a revoked access token, or by adding a token hash and thereby fraudulently stopping a Client from accessing protected resources in spite of an access token being still valid.
+Therefore, an adversary that is not in control of the AS cannot manipulate the content of the TRL, e.g., by removing a token hash and thereby fraudulently allowing a client to access protected resources in spite of a revoked access token, or by adding a token hash and thereby fraudulently stopping a client from accessing protected resources in spite of an access token being still valid.

 ## Size of the TRL